FieldRoboticsLab/FixedWing_UAV_for_Aerial_Mapping/GroundStation/README.md

 ------
 ## Installation On Linux (Recommended)

-Those instructions were tested on Ubuntu 18.04.
+The following instructions were tested on Ubuntu 18.04.

 Install the dependencies.